Department Coursework and Research Overview

 The department requires five core courses, for a total of 14 credit hours, that each student must take and receive a grade of B or better.

-- PHCH 863 Pharmaceutical Equilibria (3).
+- PHCH 863 Physical Chemistry of Solutions, Solids and Surfaces (3).
 A course on equilibria in aqueous and non-aqueous systems with emphasis on solutions of interest to pharmaceutical technology.
-Included are association-dissociation equilibria, complexation, protein binding, calculation of species concentrations, estimation of solubility and ionization constants.
-Methods for the determination of chemical potential in solution are presented.3)
+Included are association-dissociation equilibria, complexation, protein binding, calculation of species concentrations, and estimation of solubility and ionization constants.
+Methods for the determination of chemical potential in solution are presented.

 - PHCH 921 Chemical Kinetics (2).
 This course provides the principles of kinetic data analysis as applied to problems in pharmaceutical chemistry.
 Topics include the setup and solution of rate equations related to chemical reactions, simplifications and approximations in complex equation systems, reaction theory, isotope, solvent and salt effects.